 We suggest parking in the main hospital parking lot, opposite the Link Lobby Entrance and Medical Office Building, when visiting diagnostic services.

-Please go to diagnostic services registration on the second floor in Building B at Markham Stouffville Hospital before you are directed to the X-Ray waiting room.
+Please go to the central registration desk on the main floor of Building A, before heading to diagnostic services on the second floor in Building B where you'll be directed to the X-Ray waiting room.

 Diagnostic services is located in Uxbridge Cottage Hospital – 4 Campbell Drive, Uxbridge.

 For more information on parking at the Markham or Uxbridge sites, please click here.

 An X-Ray is performed by a medical radiation technologist (MRT) and a radiologist.
 Medical radiation technologists (MRT) are allied health professionals trained in patient care and imaging techniques that use ionizing radiation to obtain images.
 Radiologists (FRCPC) are physicians with specialist training in the interpretation of all imaging modalities providing consultation to the referring physician.

 Please do not wear jewellery or perfume on the day of your test.

 Please arrive 30 minutes before your test to register at the central registration desk in Building A. Please bring your health card and your requisition (if your physician has provided you with one).